11. Advanced Topics

 The binding property follows if $1 / \left\lvert \mc{S} \right\lvert$ is negligible.
 For Bob to open $c$ as both $0$ and $1$, he must find two seeds $s_0, s_1 \in \mc{S}$ such that $c = G(s_0) = G(s_1) \oplus r$.
 Then $r = G(s_0) \oplus G(s_1)$.
 There are at most $\left\lvert \mc{S} \right\lvert^2$ possible $r \in \mc{R}$ values that this can happen.
 The probability that Alice chooses such $r$ is

-\[\left\lvert \mc{S} \right\lvert^2 / \left\lvert \mc{R} \right\lvert \leq \left\lvert \mc{S} \right\lvert^2 / \left\lvert \mc{S} \right\lvert^3 = 1 / \left\lvert \mc{S} \right\lvert\]
+\[\left\lvert \mc{S} \right\lvert^2 / \left\lvert \mc{R} \right\lvert \leq \left\lvert \mc{S} \right\lvert^2 / \left\lvert \mc{S} \right\lvert^3 = 1 / \left\lvert \mc{S} \right\lvert\]by assumption.

 The downside of the above protocol is that it has to be interactive.